softindex/datakernel/examples/csp/README.md

 			}
 			return bufs.takeExactSize(5).asString(UTF_8);
 		};
 		//BinaryChannelSupplier processes our "Hello" message.
-When parser receives a result, it is printed.
-		BinaryChannelSupplier.of(ChannelSupplier.ofIterable(list)).parse(parser)
+When parse completes, the result of parsing is printed BinaryChannelSupplier.of(ChannelSupplier.ofIterable(list)).parse(parser)
 				.whenResult(System.out::println);
 	}